eProsima-Private/AML-Tools/docs/rst/amlip/specification/user_manual.rst

   Asynchronous operation utilizes callbacks or listeners to process multiple requests concurrently, optimizing performance in distributed computing environments.
 * `Model Manager Receiver Node <https://aml-ip.readthedocs.io/en/latest/rst/user_manual/nodes/model_manager_receiver.html>`__: acts as an active client that interacts with Model Manager Sender Nodes.
   It receives statistics about available models via :code:`statistics_received`, then sends requests for specific models using :code:`request_model`.
-  Once a requested model, serialized as Model Reply Data Type, arrives, it is processed by model_received.
+  Once a requested model, serialized as Model Reply Data Type, arrives, it is processed by :code:`model_received`.
   This node facilitates collaborative learning by enabling efficient model sharing across distributed networks, enhancing model accuracy and complexity without sharing private training datasets.
 * `Model Manager Sender Node <https://aml-ip.readthedocs.io/en/latest/rst/user_manual/nodes/model_manager_sender.html>`__: acting as a passive server that manages and distributes models.
   It sends out statistics about the models it manages using :code:`publish_statistics`, then waits for incoming requests for specific models serialized as Model Request Data Type.